-B2B persona tempalate created using UXPressia Persona Creator
+B2B persona template created using UXPressia Persona Creator

 As you can see, knowing the difference between these two types of personas is crucial for many reasons.
 And identifying goals, expectations, as well as motivations and pain points, may give you quite a few insights regarding what features you should focus on.

-- Buyer personas aren't necessarily user, but they can be.
+- Buyer personas aren't necessarily users, but they can be.

-- User personas focus on details such ease of use.
+- User personas focus on details such as ease of use.

 - Find out how big of an influence user personas have on the final decision.